 LinKS alumni and friends joined an executive strategic knowledge ride with leading European corporate Audi at Audi Gladsaxe in Søborg on 5 December 2016.
 The center of rotation and acceleration was our LinKS Alumni and our special top executive guest, Ulrich Eichhorn, CTO from corporate VW, owner of Audi.

-The event started with the guests having the opportunity to test drive Audi models which was followed by a session of insight in global technology business, E-mobility and governing on a global scale.
+The LinKS Connect started with the guests having the opportunity to test drive Audi models which was followed by a session of insight in global technology business, E-mobility and governing on a global scale.

 Questions from the guests